tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 For Proust, eating madeleine with tea brought back certain memory.
 In our daily activities related to taste, such as cooking, smelling and eating, we are reminded of past memory as we create new memory.
 What's happening now that the artificial flavoring industry have mastered engineering of taste as instigator of memory?
 Artists such as Conflict Kitchen, Rirkrit Tiravanija, Jonathan Cohrs use taste as the medium for social and aesthetic confrontation.

+* Marcel Proust, In search of lost time, Swann's way (1913): Excerpts provided
+* Walter Benjamin, Berlin Childhood around 1900 (Belknap Press, 2006)
 * Julie Berger Hochstrasser, Still Life and Trade in the Dutch Golden Age (Yale University Press, 2007)
-* Walter Benjamin, Berlin Childhood around 1900 (Belknap Press, 2006)

 Student output: The class will have a picnic and students will tell a story about the memories related to the food they prepared.